e-gineering/gitflow-helper-maven-plugin/README.md

 In practice, the Maven versions should:

  * Be synchronized with release branch and hotfix branch names.
- * Never be -SNAPSHOT in the master branch, release, hotfix, or bugfix branches.
+ * Never be -SNAPSHOT in the master branch, release, or hotfix branches.
- * Always be -SNAPSHOT in the development or feature branches.
+ * Always be -SNAPSHOT in the development branch.
  * Be irrelevant if there's no git branch resolvable from your environment.

 The `enforce-versions` goal asserts these semantics when it can resolve the `gitBranchExpression`.